 What are the environmental requirements?

 - Many customers prefer environmentally responsible suppliers and products.

 - Are you minimising wasteful packaging?

 - Can you use packaging materials that can be reclaimed or recycled?

 Good designers help you to move quickly from a problem to providing a possible answer.
-Even if there is no quick solution, involving a designer will clarify what else needs to be done.
+Even if there is no quick solution, involving a designer will clarify what else needs to be done, and what incremental improvements you can make.

 Your local business support organisation may offer help with design